carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 Conflicts can be resolved at the call site using
 [the qualified name syntax](#qualified-member-names).

-Reserving the name when there is a conflict means that `+` is associative and commutative, and so can be thought of as well defined on sets of interfaces or other type-types independent of order.
+Reserving the name when there is a conflict is part of resolving what happens when you add more than two type-types.
+If `x` is forbidden in `A`, it is forbidden in `A + B`, whether or not `B` defines the name `x`.
+This makes `+` associative and commutative, and so it is well defined on sets of interfaces, or other type-types, independent of order.

+**Open syntax question:** Instead of using `+` as the combining operator, we could use `&`.
+I'm using `+` in this proposal since it is consistent with Rust.

 **Alternatives considered:** See
 [Carbon: Access to interface methods](https://docs.google.com/document/d/1u_i_s31OMI_apPur7WmVxcYq6MUXsG3oCiKwH893GRI/edit?usp=sharing&resourcekey=0-0lzSNebBMtUBi4lStL825g).